Physician Provider Stories

 Dr. Holt uses the flexibility to go on medical missions.
 “That’s the beauty of locums.
 You can actually take chunks of time and do things.
 I tried to do that a couple of times while I was at the practice, and it’s just hard to do.
 It created a lot of disruptions in the practice, not in a bad way.
 I had a very solid practice, but most practices are not really set up to do that.”

-4. Higher pay per hour
+4. OB/GYNs working locums make higher pay per hour

 Some locum assignments may pay more per hour than a regular full-time OB/GYN job.
-On average, locums OB/GYN jobs pay $100 – $140 per hour.
+On average, locums OB/GYN jobs pay $150 – $200 per hour.
 Many physicians use this to work less and take more time for pursuits outside of work.

 Dr. Brown says her goal is to work just enough to cover expenses.
 She makes less than she used to in her permanent position — but works less than one-third of what she used to work.
-“I make enough to cover my mortgage and cover my living expenses, cover contributing the maximum amount that I can per year for tax-free saving, and still look forward to doing what I want to do with my lifestyle.”
+“I make enough to cover my mortgage and cover my living expenses, contribute the maximum amount that I can per year for tax-free saving, and still look forward to doing what I want to do with my lifestyle.”

-5. Greater focus on patient care
+5. Locum tenens allows OB/GYNs time to focus more on patient care

 “I still love practicing medicine, but I’m kind of tired of some of the politics related to medicine, so I decided to give locums a try,” explains Dr. Edwards.

 Dr. Brown has re-discovered her passion for medicine with locums.
-“What has happened in the healthcare system where you’re feeling very undervalued as a doctor, and a lot of my life was centered around so much pressure to make money and seeing huge numbers of patients.
+“What has happened in the healthcare system where you’re feeling very undervalued as a doctor, and a lot of my life was centered around so much pressure to make money and seeing huge numbers of patients?
 I kind of lost a lot of joy for medicine.
 I found that I get more satisfaction out of medicine by doing locums than I did when I was working in a full-time practice.”

-6. Learn new skills
+6. Learn new skills while working locum tenens as an OB/GYN

 Locums positions can present the opportunity to put different skills to work than you did in your full-time practice — even many years into your career.

-“I’ve gotten to teach residents, which is something that I didn’t think was my skillset,” says Dr. Edwards.
+“I’ve gotten to teach residents, which is something that I didn’t think was my skill set,” says Dr. Edwards.
 “I’ve had family medicine residents at both assignments, and one of them is even considering getting more involved in women’s healthcare and OB because the experience was so pleasant.
 That makes me feel like that is an enduring impact I’m having in healthcare other than just the care of that specific patient.
 I’m making it even more possible for greater access to women’s healthcare for communities in need.”

 Many assignments are in rural communities in dire need of OB/GYNs.
 This enables physicians to provide care where their help is most needed.